salman313131/IdeaClan/README.md

 # IDEACLAN

+---

 Simple backend surver for library system with Users and Books as entity.
 Admin user can add books to the library.
 User can either borrow or buy books from the library.
+User can request to borrow books from other users.

 ## QUICKSTART

+---

 ```bash
 #install dependecies